rlee32/arduino-tutorials/blmc/README.md

-# brushless-motor-controller
+# Brushless Motor Controller

-Arduino code for controlling brushless motors.
-A wired implementation (as opposed to wireless).
+A fully wired implementation (as opposed to wireless).

-The Arduino processes potentiometer input from a handheld device such as a joystick and outputs a PWM signal to an ESC.
+Basically, the Arduino processes potentiometer input from a potentiometer and outputs a PWM signal to a 'standard' ESC.
+There are also a few other features.
+For a schematic, see schematic.sch (gschem file).